 Our curriculum is rooted in the principles of the UN Convention on the Rights of the Child (CRC) - particularly the right to an education that develops every child’s personality, talents, and abilities to the full (Article 29).
 Children learn about their rights and the rights of others, fostering respect, empathy, and a strong sense of global citizenship.

-Learning at East Acton is structured through meaningful, enquiry-based projects and high-quality teaching that make learning purposeful and engaging.
+Learning at East Acton is structured through meaningful, enquiry-based units and high-quality teaching that make learning purposeful and engaging.
 Staff plan carefully to build on prior knowledge, make connections across subjects, and ensure progression throughout each key stage.

 The impact of our curriculum is reflected in pupils who embody our school values - they are lifelong learners, confident, and motivated to continue their learning journey well beyond primary school.
 Our children develop as global citizens, showing respect, empathy, and responsibility towards others and the world they live in.